influxdata/docs-v2/content/influxdb/cloud-iox/write-data/best-practices/schema-design.md

 {{% /expand %}}
 {{< /expand-wrapper >}}

-To query data from the sensor with ID `1726ZA` using this schema, you have to can use a simple equality expression:
+To query data from the sensor with ID `1726ZA` using this schema, you can use a simple equality expression:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}